Joseph Planta (librarian)

-Joseph Planta FRS (21 February 1744 – 3 December 1827), aka Joseph von Planta, the Principal Librarian (i.e. Director) of the British Museum for the first quarter of the nineteenth century.
+Joseph Planta FRS (21 February 1744, Castasegna – 3 December 1827), aka Joseph von Planta, the Principal Librarian (i.e. Director) of the British Museum for the first quarter of the nineteenth century.

 Family background

 Joseph Planta was born at Castasegna in Grisons, Switzerland, the son of Reverend Andrew (aka Andreas) Planta (1717–1773).
 The Plantas were of noble origin.
 The reverend, who was minister of a Swiss Reformed Church, moved his family to London in 1752, where he took up a position with a German church (of which there were already several).
 He was also appointed to the British Museum virtually from its inception, and worked there until his death in 1773.
 Joseph had five sisters, four of whom became governesses, including two – first Frederica and then Margaret (Peggy) – to the Royal Household of King George III and Queen Charlotte.
 His sisters Elizabeth and Eliza both worked for Mary Bowes, Countess of Strathmore and Kinghorne.